Sehla-Yesser/Computer_vision_junior/person_detector/README.md

 ## Notes

-- The FER implementations currently use placeholder emotion analysis.
-For production use, integrate specialized FER models or trained classifiers.
-- MediaPipe provides more detailed facial landmarks which can be used for advanced expression analysis.
-- YOLO approach is generally faster but may be less accurate for facial landmark detection.
+- Works with any USB webcam or built-in laptop camera
+- Press 'q' in the video window to quit
+- Models are automatically downloaded on first use
+- GPU acceleration is used automatically if CUDA is available
-- For best results with FER, ensure faces are clearly visible and well-lit.
+- For best results, ensure good lighting conditions

+## Controls

+- **'q'**: Quit the application
+- **ESC**: Alternative quit key

 ## Future Enhancements

-- Integration with specialized FER models (e.g., EmoNet, AffectNet)
-- Real-time webcam support
 - Multi-person tracking across frames
-- Enhanced emotion classification
+- Person re-identification
+- Activity recognition
-- Export results to JSON/CSV
+- Export detection data to JSON/CSV
-- Web interface for easy usage
+- Web interface for remote monitoring
+- Support for IP cameras

 ## Contributing